-On today’s date in 1812, Major-General Sir Isaac Brock issued a proclamation to the citizens of Upper Canada, announcing U.S. Congress had declared war on Britain on June 17.
+On today’s date in 1812, Major-General Sir Isaac Brock issued a proclamation to the citizens of Upper Canada to announce U.S. Congress had declared war on Britain on June 17.

-Known as the “Hero of Upper Canada”, Brock has been honoured since his death in October 1812 with several stamps issued by Canada Post and other countries around the world, including Guernsey, where he was born on Oct.
+Known as the “Hero of Upper Canada,” Brock has been honoured since his death in October 1812 with several stamps issued by Canada Post and other postal services around the world, including in Guernsey, where he was born on Oct.
 6, 1769.

-On July 6, 1812 – that’s 207 years ago today – Brock proclaimed a state of war after U.S. Congress’ decision to declare war on Britain.
-Later that year, he was responsible for quick victories at Fort Mackinac and Detroit but would eventually be killed at the battle of Queenston Heights on Oct.
+On July 6, 1812, Brock proclaimed a state of war after U.S. Congress’ decision to declare war on Britain.
+Later that year, he was responsible for quick victories at Fort Mackinac and Detroit but was eventually killed at the Battle of Queenston Heights on Oct.
 13, 1812.
-Despite the monumental loss, the Canadian defensive would prove successful against the ensuing U.S. attack.
+Despite the monumental loss of its wartime hero, the Canadian defensive proved successful against the ensuing U.S. attack.

 “To all whom these Presents shall come, greeting.
 Whereas on the seventeenth day of June last the congress of the United Slates of America declared that war then existed between those States and their territories, and the United Kingdom of Great Britain and Ireland, and the dependencies thereof; and whereas, in pursuance of such declaration, the subjects of the United States have actually committed hostilities against the possessions of his majesty and the persons and property of his subjects in this province: now, therefore, by and with the advice of his majesty’s executive council in the affairs of the province, I do hereby strictly enjoin and require all his majesty’s liege subjects to be obedient to the lawful authorities, to forbear all communication with the enemy or persons residing within the territory of the United States, and to manifest their loyalty by a zealous co-operation with his majesty’s armed force in defence of the province, and repulse of the enemy.
 And I do further require and command all officers, civil and military, to be vigilant in the discharge of their duty, especially to prevent all communication with the enemy, and to cause all persons suspected of traitorous intercourse to be apprehended and treated according to law.